 The School’s Arrangements for SEND and Inclusion In-Service Training

-The SENCO/Assistant SENCO attends regular cluster meetings & Network meetings to update and revise developments in Special Needs Education and Inclusion.
+The SENCO attends regular cluster meetings & Network meetings to update and revise developments in Special Needs Education and Inclusion.

 Meeting additional needs and inclusion issues are targeted each year through the School Development Plan.
 In-Service training and individual professional development is arranged matched to these targets.

-In-house additional needs and inclusion training is provided through staff meetings by the SENCO/Assistant SENCO.
+In-house additional needs and inclusion training is provided through staff meetings by the SENCO.

 All staff have access to professional development opportunities and are able to apply for additional needs or inclusion training where a need is identified either at an individual pupil or whole class level.